A step-by-step approach to consultative selling

 A consultative selling approach can help reps better engage their customers, build stronger relationships, and close more deals at a faster pace.
 But implementing consultative sales can be a time-consuming, burdensome challenge if your team isn’t supported by the proper tools.

 The Outreach Sales Execution Platform removes tedious, manual, non-selling tasks — like note taking and setting follow-up reminders — so sellers can better focus on their customers’ needs during critical discovery calls and meetings.
-With deal management solutions that offer conversation intelligence and transparent mutual action plans.
+With deal management software that offer conversation intelligence and transparent mutual action plans.

 Learn more about how investing in the right tools can help bolster your team’s consultative success, or request a demo today.